Two more days at the beach, nap in the afternoons, long late dinners followed by long later intimacies. Today another tour of town.

 They move to the kitchen table, Ellen pours black tea, they listen, repeat, listen, repeat.
-Pimsleur doesn't let you think too long, you have to stay engaged, but you will learn the language.
+Pimsleur doesn't let you think too long, you have to stay engaged, but you will learn the language well enough to make your way around Tokyo.
 The girls have an advantage, they can practice what they've learned throughout the day.
 Katya picks it up instantly, she can coach when Katja and Ellen get stuck on a phrase.
 After a few months, they will be able to negotiate Japan for airlines, trains, restaurants, hotels and simple conversation.
 Business negotiation is an entirely different set of rules, what is too personal, nuances of pronunciation, slang and arcane meanings takes years, and best accomplished living in Japan.
 They aren't in it for that.
 They just want to be able to talk to each other without people understanding.

 Why does it matter if the target is going to be dead anyway?